mgonzales00/Bloggable/README.md

 </p>

 # Bloggable
-Simple blog site using Flask and MySQL.
+Simple blog site using Flask and MySQL (SQLAlchemy).